"Ask for help. Not because you are weak. But because you want to remain strong." Les Brown

 Also, note that the following resources have been organized based on who they claim to serve.
 So, if you, a member of your family, or someone you know are in need of help, please feel free to browse through the list and reach out to an agency that may be able to assist.
 Simply click on the "+" sign next to the group's name to reveal a list of resources.

 Disclaimer:While Where God Has Me believes in the necessity and benefits of such programs; the views, missions and beliefs of these programs are their own, and do not represent the views, mission, and beliefs of Where God Has Me.
 Please note that these programs are not listed in an order that gives preference, nor are we endorsing any program.
 Where God Has Me is simply providing a list of resources, this is NOT a referral and we are not validating, guaranteeing, or promoting the effectiveness of the services offered through any of the programs or organizations listed.
+Where God Has Me is not affiliated with, nor have we been compensated in any way by, either of the organizations listed.
 Please conduct your own thorough research of the organization(s) listed, before you choose to utilize their services.

 Instructions: Click on the "+" sign in the upper, right corner of each box to reveal a list of resources.